anmaped/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 <img src="/doc/SXJ02ZM/img/windows_flasher_1.png" width="300">

-- If everything is connected correctly, you will be prompted to select your flash memory.
+- After clicking on connect, you will be prompted to select your flash memory.
 Select any of the two.
 <img src="/doc/SXJ02ZM/img/windows_flasher_2.png" width="300">

-- click on erase at the top icons and wait for the process to finish.
+- Click on erase at the top icons and wait for the process to finish.
 <img src="/doc/SXJ02ZM/img/windows_flasher_3.png" width="300">